You may wish to see an introductory page with a map first.

 Mgarr/Ghajnsielem (Gozo): Our Lady of Lourdes (left) and Our Lady of Loreto (right)

-The foreigner who arrives at Gozo is struck by seeing two gigantic churches which were built in the late XIXth century (Our Lady of Lourdes) and in the early XXth century (Our Lady of Loreto).
+The traveller on the ferry to Gozo is struck by seeing two gigantic churches which were built in the late XIXth century (Our Lady of Lourdes) and in the early XXth century (Our Lady of Loreto).
 Their construction was financed by donations, many of which were made from parishioners who had migrated.
 In the early XIXth century many Maltese migrated to Tunisia, Tripoli and Alexandria, but in the second half of the century they left for faraway countries such as Australia and Canada.

 Xewkija (Gozo) - St. John's (Rotunda) seen from Victoria